kaydo1506/Business-Card-Creator/README.md

 - **CardTemplate**: Displays a preview of the business card.
 Text and Image elements can be dropped here and also arranged.
 - **TextElement**: Shows thee text element to be edited.
 - **ImageElement**: Represents image elements to be dropped on the card.
 Multiple images can be uploaded and viewed in a slider.

+## Mobile Interaction Notes

+- **Resizing on Mobile**: Currently, resizing elements only works on devices with a pointer and does not work with touch input.
+For the best experience, I recommend using a desktop.
+- **Element Selection**: On mobile devices, tap an element to select it.
+This will show options for deleting the element.